Most states require schools to regularly conduct drills, such as:

 The best programs are teacher-led, interactive, adaptable, problem-based, and developed by both school safety and mental health professionals.
 The curriculum should also be reviewed and updated annually to incorporate the latest best practices and have easy-to-remember strategies.

-One such example is Safe Kids Inc.’s H.E.R.O.
-Program, designed by experts from law enforcement, education, and school psychology.
+Programs like Especially Safe from Safe & Sound Schools are designed to help multidisciplinary teams address the safety and security needs of everyone.
+Another program, Safe Kids Inc.’s H.E.R.O.
+Program, was designed by experts from law enforcement, education, and school psychology.
 It emphasizes empowerment based on successful outcomes.

 FEATURED RESOURCE